 Jenny Carter is Director of UK Accounting Standards at the FRC, and leads the FRC’s work on standards such as FRS 102 including the triennial review.
 Jenny qualified as a chartered accountant with PwC, rising to Senior Manager.
 In addition to a secondment from PwC to HM Treasury and a previous period working for the FRC, Jenny spent four years as Head of Technical Accounting at the BBC.

-Phil Barden is a partner in Deloitte’s UK IFRS Centre of Excellence, assisting UK and multinational clients on a wide range of financial reporting issues.
-He leads Deloitte’s global Expert Advisory Panel on revenue recognition.
-Phil chairs the Financial Reporting Editorial Board of the ICAEW, and is a member of the Institute’s Financial Reporting Committee.
+Phil Barden is a partner in Deloitte’s UK IFRS Centre of Excellence and its National Accounting and Auditing group.
+He leads Deloitte’s Expert Advisory Panel on revenue recognition, reporting to the Global IFRS Leadership Team on revenue issues.
+He has more than 32 years of experience of advising clients on UK and international financial reporting issues.
+Since 2004, he has been a principal author of the Deloitte publications “GAAP” and “iGAAP”.
+Phil chairs the Financial Reporting Editorial Board of the ICAEW, and is also a member of the ICAEW’s Financial Reporting Committee

 Jelena Voilo is a Technical Manager at the International Accounting Standards Board (IASB) where she works on the Conceptual Framework project.
 Prior to joining the IASB, Jelena worked for the Accounting Standards Board in Lithuania and for Moore Stephens Vilnius accounting firm.